 - Use common treatment options available in order to assist people to manage symptoms of emotional distress associated with post-traumatic stress disorder

-Health professionals who are caring for individuals and families who show signs and symptoms of emotional distress associated with trauma.
+This Course is relevant to registered nurses, midwives and other health professionals who are caring for individuals and families who show signs and symptoms of emotional distress associated with trauma.